Pimpalgalvis/Snapchat-Score-Booster/README.md

-Download an android emulator like BlueStacks, Memu, Nox, etc Download the Snapchat app on the emulator and login to your account Create a shortcut with a list of users that you want to send snaps to Run the file.exe script and follow the instructions shown.
+Download an android emulator like BlueStacks, Memu, Nox, etc Download the Snapchat app on the emulator and login to your account Create a shortcut with a list of users that you want to send snaps to Run the file1.exe script and follow the instructions shown.

 **Please note**